Wednesday, August 17, 2011

 Honey Valley Estate - The paradise beneath Thadiandamol

-Added below are my pictures of this place where paradise is predominantly green and is washed perennially by the myriad streams flowing down the slopes of one of the greatest Indian Natural treasures, The Western Ghats...
+Added below are my pictures of a realm, where paradise is predominantly green and is washed perennially by the myriad streams flowing down the slopes of one of the greatest Indian Natural treasures, The Western Ghats...

 A view from behind the Tribal hut....
-Looking at the Manjana Motte hill again.
+Looking at the Manjana Motte hill.

 Honey Valley HQ - This is where the gracious hosts of this shangri-la reside ....